Our class levels explained

 • Improvers

-Classes marked “Improvers” are tailored for intermediate rope transitioners who can independently construct structurally sound, stable harnesses.
+Classes marked “Improvers” are aimed at students who can independently construct structurally sound, stable harnesses.
 At this stage, the expectation is that students have regularly attended structured classes or received formal tuition.
-You should possess a solid, working understanding of rope mechanics—specifically friction management, optimal placement, tension control, basic anatomy, and fundamental risk mitigation.
+You should possess a solid, working understanding of rope mechanics—specifically placement, tension control, basic anatomy, and fundamental risk mitigation.
+If you’ve completed Course 2 you fall perfectly into this tier.

 Pre-requisites: Demonstrated knowledge of structural harnesses and basic safety/anatomy.